Girl ... you've GOT this!

 According to an article in The Atlantic, "The National Marriage Project reports that 58 percent of first births in lower-middle-class households and 40 percent of all U.S. births are to unwed mothers."
-This is being attributed to young adults in the United States who delay getting married until their mid-20s.
+Apparently, young adults in the United States delay getting married until their mid-20s.

 This means that more and more single moms are out there navigating uncharted territory and they are definitely not a one-size-fits-all group.
 Maybe they are parenting without an active father.
 Maybe they're single, but co-parenting with the child's father.
 Maybe they are co-parenting with a stepfather.
 And then there are those women who find themselves parenting alone the death of a co-parent.

 I fell into that last group.
 I got married and found myself parenting our two boys alone after my husband died.
 So, I'd like to share some lessons I learned you might find helpful as you walk down the path of being a single mom.